-Smart links are ready to share across every social platform, for every type of post.
-Even if you’re not directly promoting something, it’s always a good idea to use a smart link with every post so that you can track engagement and better understand what kind of content resonates with your audience.
+Smart links are ready to share across every social platform, for every type of post. it’s always a good idea to use a smart link with every post so that you can track engagement and better understand what kind of content resonates with your audience.

 YouTube video descriptions